Endarionn/CodeVeil/README.md

-👨‍💻 Welcome to CodeVeil!
+CodeVeil is a PHP tool that obfuscates user-provided C# code by renaming variables and functions with random names, encrypting string and char values with Base64, and decoding them at runtime.
+This tool enhances the security of your code while reducing readability to make it harder to understand.

 ---

-🌟 What is CodeVeil?
-CodeVeil is a powerful PHP tool designed to obfuscate your C# code by renaming variables and functions, encrypting string and char values using Base64, and decoding them dynamically at runtime.
-This tool enhances your code's security while making it more challenging to reverse-engineer.
+Features
+Variable and Function Obfuscation: Renames variables and function names throughout the code with random names.
+String and Char Encryption: Encrypts values inside double quotes and single quotes using Base64.
+Runtime Decode: Decodes encrypted string and char values from Base64 at runtime.

 ---

-🚀 Features
-Variable and Function Obfuscation: Randomly renames variables and function names to obscure their purpose.
-String and Char Encryption: Encrypts values within double and single quotes using Base64.
+Usage
+Enter Code: Input your C# code into CodeVeil.
-Runtime Decryption: Decrypts encrypted string and char values from Base64 dynamically during execution.
+Obfuscate: Obfuscate the code and update with encrypted string and char values.
+Use Your Code: Use the obfuscated and encrypted code in your project.

 ---

-🔧 How to Use CodeVeil

-💻 Example Usage
-php
-Kodu kopyala
-<?php
-// Example of using CodeVeil to obfuscate and encrypt C# code
-$code = '
-using System;

-class Program
-{
-    static void Main(string[] args)
-    {
-        Console.WriteLine("Hello, World!");
-    }
-}
-';

-// Send the code to CodeVeil via POST request
-$response = sendPostRequest('http://your-server/obfuscate.php', ['code' => $code]);

-// Output the obfuscated and encrypted C# code echo $response;
-?>
-🌐 Connect with CodeVeil
+How It Works
+CodeVeil operates as a web application written in PHP.
+It takes user-provided C# code, renames variables and function names, encrypts string and char values with Base64, and finally serves this modified code to the user.

 ---

-🚀 Contributions
+Contributing
 CodeVeil is open-source on GitHub.
-Feel free to contribute by submitting pull requests to enhance the tool's functionality and fix any issues.
+You can contribute by submitting pull requests to improve the tool and fix bugs.